RECRUITING NOW! Deadline is March 1 for 2019 recruitment class.

 Who can volunteer?

 Just like the communities they come from, the department is made up of men and women from all walks of life, from all cultural backgrounds, age groups and professions.
 As long as you're over the age of 19, you can apply to join as a volunteer.
 For those under 19, we offer a junior program, providing a great introduction to life as a member.
+Basic requirements include good physical fitness, a good driving record and are available for weekly practices.
+And most of all, you need a keen desire to do the job!

 How do I become a member?